-The vision is to enhance the college community by providing a much improved social space facility at each site.
+The vision was to enhance the college community by providing a much improved social space facility at each site.
 A colourful, high quality and comfortable place where staff and students can relax for a coffee break, meet visitors to the college, spend time informally between classes, utilise the university’s Wi-Fi connection, display student work and hold impromptu discussions with colleagues.
-The college needs to continue with a consistent and creative vision of the new social spaces developed in the east end sites in 2011.
+The college was keen to continue with a consistent and creative vision of the new social spaces developed in the east end sites in 2011.

 Up until the summer of 2012, the room that became the lounge was a teaching space.

 The decoration has been mostly completed, with striking feature wall to complement the wonderful brick fireplace and restored parquet flooring.
 Note the door and strip lighting have been removed.

 Instead of a stationery cupboard we now have this arched doorway from the main reception and new fashion lab, a student resource and study space.